 - In the early 1970s, Diffie worked with Martin Hellman to develop the fundamental ideas of dual-key or public key cryptography.
-They published their results in 1976—solving one of the fundamental problems of cryptography, key distribution.
-The solution has become known as Diffie–Hellman key exchange.
+They published their results in 1976—solving key distribution, one of the fundamental problems of cryptography.
+The solution has become known as Diffie-Hellman key exchange.

-- Currently serving as the Vice President for Information Security and Cryptography at the Internet Corporation for Assigned Names and Numbers (ICANN).
+- Currently serving as the vice president for Information Security and Cryptography at ICANN (Internet Corporation for Assigned Names and Numbers).